FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 \kappa(x,x′)=exp\bigg(−\dfrac{\|x−x′\|}2{\sigma^2}\bigg).
 \end{equation}
 Of course there are many different kernels for different uses.
 Another choice worth mentioning is the Matern Kernel.
 Notice in the last formula how the parameter$$\sigma$$ influences the smoothness of the kernel.
 In other words, $$\sigma$$ controls how far away points "influence" our current point. if it is large, we allow points far away from the current point to be "taken into account" (correlate).
-If it is is small, only points close to the current point will count.
+If it is small, only points close to the current point will count.

 Let's make an example where we draw samples from a gaussian process with the squared exponential kernel.
 Don't worry about the gaussian process part for now.
 In the first picture $$\sigma=5$$ an in the second  $$\sigma=2$$ .
 The difference in the smoothness of the curves is clear.